jason-lieb/browser-interface/README.md

 ## Installation

 It is recommended to install this extension directly from the [chrome web store](https://chromewebstore.google.com/detail/obsidian-browser-interfac/eciohhdfhkkihkiiefldkejohdoghogo).
-The rest of the instructions in under this sub-heading are for how to install and build the project manually.
+The rest of the instructions under this sub-heading are for how to install and build the project manually.

 ### Manual Installation